 - What is it about these you respect?

-- How do you see values, virtue and character working out in your life?
+- How do you see values, virtue, and character-forming your life?

 - How do you see them as reflecting meaning in your life?